Self-Organizing Railway Traffic Management: Acknowledgments

 \begin{IEEEbiography}[{ }]{Grégory Marlière} is an engineer at Université Gustave Eiffel, France, specializing in optimization and computer science for railway operations.
 His expertise focuses on developing decision support systems for real-time railway traffic management.
 He is co-designer of several mathematical models including RECIFE-MILP and RECIFE-CPI, which apply mixed-integer linear programming and constraint programming techniques to railway optimization problems.
 Grégory leads the development of the RECIFE simulation platform that connects optimization models with railway infrastructure databases and traffic simulators. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Vito Trianni} is a researcher director at the Institute of Cognitive Sciences and Technologies of the Italian National Research Council (ISTC-CNR).
-He received the Ph.D. in Applied Sciences at the Université Libre de Bruxelles (Belgium) in 2006, a master in Information and Communication Technology from CEFRIEL (Italy) in 2001, and the M.Sc. in Computer Science Engineering at the Politecnico di Milano (Italy) in 2000.
+He received the Ph.D. in Applied Sciences at the Université Libre de Bruxelles (Belgium) in 2006.
 Vito Trianni’s research mainly involves AI and robotics, with particular emphasis on collective intelligence and self-organising systems.
 He conducts research on the analysis and design of large-scale decentralized systems, including robot swarms, cyber-physical and socio-technical systems.
 Finally, he is interested in the study of hybrid collective intelligence, where humans and machines collaborate in groups for decision support in high-stake domains, such as medical diagnostics or policy making for climate change adaptation management.\end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Paola Pellegrini} is an expert in railway planning and operational management.
 She received her PhD in 2007 at Ca' Foscari University in Venice, Italy.
 Her research focuses on the development of optimization approaches to effectively exploit railway infrastructure capacity, aiming to the automation of the involved processes.
 Paola has participated in a number of national and international research projects, and she regularly collaborates with various SMEs to facilitate the knowledge transfers from academia to practice.
 She is a member of the Board of the International Association of Railway Operations Research (IAROR).\end{IEEEbiography}